ghostwond3r/Self-Way/README.md

 ### Step 1

-1. Download VirtualBox and install kali inside.
+1. Download VirtualBox and install Kali inside.
 You can find the instruction to do it here : https://github.com/NeverWonderLand/kali-inst-guide

 2. Open a ROOT terminal (the red one in the kali menu).
 It is important that you update your system before installing anything :
 ```